Eastern Shore Public Library

 The Eastern Shore Public Library is a library system that serves counties of Accomack and Northampton counties in Virginia.
 The library system is within Region 3 of the Virginia Library Association (VLA).

 Service area

 According to the FY 2014 Institute of Museum and Library Services Data Catalog, the Library System has a service area population of 45,768 with 1 central library and 3 branch libraries.

 History

 The Eastern Shore Public Library was started on January 16, 1957 in Accomac's Community Hall.
 The library used a bookmobile with stops in 50 locations.
 The library became a regional library system on July 1, 1958.
 The Main Library, the primary library, located in Accomac.
-The Northhampton Free Library is a branch library.
+The Northampton Free Library is a branch library.
 Cape Charles Memorial Library and Chincoteague Island Library are affiliated locations.